 by anthony on 07/09/14 at 9:03 am

-A box with a page title and arrows pointing to other boxes isn’t a sitemap that communicates much information.
+A box with a page title and arrows pointing to other boxes isn’t a sitemap that gives much information.
 It doesn’t allow others to visualize the page-to-page user experience you intend to design.
 But turning those sitemap boxes into page layout tiles can make it easier to collaborate with others on design ideas.

 Web Layout Tiles are two volumes of mini web page layouts for creating sitemaps that tell a story about the user experience on desktop devices.